tycho-mertens/family-circle/README.md

 The [HTTP scaling test](crypto-core/tests/relay_scaling.rs) is opt-in and needs an isolated relay; its source includes the invocation.
 There is currently no CI workflow or separate TypeScript behavior test suite.

 ## Current limitations

+**Code quality:** Development so far has prioritized getting the app working end to end.
+Some parts of the code need cleanup and better organization; refactoring is the next step to improve readability and maintainability.

 - **Android only.** iOS and web do not have the native bridge needed to run the app.
 - **QR scanning needs a permission fix.** The image-picker configuration currently blocks camera access.
 Invite codes work without the camera.